 You are here:

-The Department of Experimental Neurology acknowledges and honors the trust and expectations which society, funders, scientists and above all patients put into the quality and value of our research.
+The Department of Experimental Neurology acknowledges and honors the trust and expectations, which society, funders, scientists and above all patients put into the quality and value of our research.
 Currently, there is wide consensus that the biomedical sciences, especially its preclinical domain, are afflicted by a systemic quality problem.
 Reference is often made to the dearth of structured measures for quality control, as practiced for example in research in the pharmaceutical industry or as is standard in clinical practice and trials.
-Therefore, the Department of Experimental Neurology has taken up the challenge to overcome this problem by systematically developing and implementing into its own work quality assuring measures while safeguarding that this does not impact on the creativity and originality of our research.
+Therefore, the Department of Experimental Neurology has taken up the challenge to overcome this problem by systematically developing and implementing into its own work quality assuring measures while safeguarding that this does not affect the creativity and originality of our research.

-In addition, we are an enthusiastic partner of EQIPD, a joint European academic-industry consortium funded by the Innovative Medicines Initiative of the European Union and the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+In addition, we are a partner of EQIPD, a joint European academic-industry consortium funded by the Innovative Medicines Initiative of the European Union and the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 EQIPD (European Quality In Preclinical Data) also aims to develop a simple, flexible, efficient quality assurance system, based on empirical evidence, to improve the rigor and robustness of preclinical neuroscience and safety research in academia as well as in pharmaceutical industry.

 In our efforts to improve the quality of biomedical research the Department of Experimental Neurology tightly collaborates with the QUEST Center for Transforming Biomedical Research of the Berlin Insitute of Health.
 International collaborations include leading scientists in meta-analysis and quality improvement in preclinical research (e.g. M. Macleod, UK; J. Ioannidis, US; D. Howells, AUS); organizations (e.g. CAMARADES, EQUATOR, METRICS, NC3R), as well as pharmaceutical companies active in this field (e.g. Novartis, SANOFI, Pfizer).